MetaLang/d-articles/std-variant is everything cool about d.md

 With that out of the way, let's now talk about what's wrong with C++'s implementation of `std::visit`, and how D greatly improves on it using its powerful toolbox of compile-time, introspective features.

+## Problems with std::visit and how D fixes them

 The main problem with the C++ version is that - aside from clunkier template syntax - metaprogramming is very arcane and convoluted, and there are almost no static introspection tools included out of the box, except for the absolute